 3. Havasu Falls

 Havasu Falls is 0.5 miles away from the campgrounds.
 It drops over 100 feet into a beautiful pool.
-You will pass these falls when you’re hiking in from Supai Village to the campgrounds.
+When hiking from Supai Village to the campgrounds, you will pass these falls.

 4. Mooney Falls

-Mooney Falls is the largest of the Havasupai waterfalls, it’s only 0.5 miles after you pass the campgrounds but you have to descend through two tunnels, chains, and ladders.
-The lines can get long and it took us over an hour to get down.
+Mooney Falls is the largest of the Havasupai waterfalls.
+It’s only 0.5 miles after you pass the campgrounds, but you must descend through two tunnels, chains, and ladders.
+The lines can get long, and it took us over an hour to get down.

 5. Beaver Falls

 Beaver Falls is the furthest away and requires trekking through water, narrow trails, and over sketchy wooden bridges.
-It’s 3.5 miles each way (7 miles round trip) and a good place to cliff jump too.
+It’s 3.5 miles each way (7 miles round trip) and an excellent cliff-jumping spot.

-- Create and update your account online before February 1 so that you can easily log in to look for dates once it’s open.
+- Create and update your account online before reservation dates to quickly log in and look for dates once they open.

 - All reservations include necessary permits, fees, and taxes.

-- There is only one name per reservation and that person needs to be present to check in the day of with photo ID or the entire reservation is forfeited.
-You can enter in a Potential Alternative Trip Leader (PATL) when you sign up and transfer to that person if you’re unable to make it.
+- There is only one name per reservation, and that person must be present to check in with a photo ID, or the entire reservation will be forfeited.

-- Pack Mule reservations are also done online.
-Do this as early as possible since they are limited.
-Each Pack Mule can carry up to 4 bags with a maximum of 32 pounds per bag and a maximum size of 36 inches long, 19inches wide, and 19 inches tall.
-All bags must be soft sided with nothing hanging on the outsides and ice chests or coolers are NOT permitted.
+- Pack Mule reservations are also online and are limited.
+Each Pack Mule can carry up to 4 bags with a maximum of 32 pounds per bag and a maximum size of 36 inches long, 19 inches wide, and 19 inches tall.
+All bags must be soft-sided with nothing hanging on the outside.
+Ice chests or coolers are NOT permitted.
 A lot of people put their backpacks into duffel bags for more protection.
-Keep in mind that they only bring your bags to the village so you need to still carry your gear the final 2 miles to your campsite.
+Remember that they only bring your bags to the village, so you must carry your gear to your campsite for the final 2 miles.

 - Helicopters are not guaranteed.
-They are primarily used by the locals and a reservation is simply a waitlist for a potential open space.
-You should still be prepared to hike in and out.
+The locals primarily use them, and a reservation is simply a waitlist for a potential open space.
+If there are no spaces, prepare to hike.

-- Havasupai is subject to flash floods, so check the weather forecast and always know where to find high ground (there will be signs).
-Monsoon season is late June through August.
+- Check the weather forecast and always know where to find high ground (there are signs).
+Havasupai is subject to flash floods, and the monsoon season runs from late June through August.

-- Be sure to bring your permit info, paid receipts, and government ID.
+- Bring your permit info, paid receipts, and government ID.
 There are multiple checkpoints during the hike and at the campsite.
-Also, write down or take a photo of your license plate number as that is needed.
+Also, write down or take a photo of your license plate number.

-- There is a small restaurant in Supai and a food stand at the front of the campground.
+- Food options – There is a small restaurant in Supai and a food stand in front of the campground.

 - Frequent flooding causes waterfalls to disappear and reappear.
 What you see now may not exist in the future.

-- REMINDER: Arrive early and get a campsite as soon as you can!
-It’s all first come first serve and can fill up quickly.
+- Arrive early to get a campsite ASAP!
+It’s first come, first served and fills up quickly.

 Have you ever tried to get Havasupai Falls reservations?
 How was your experience?
 Any other tips you would add?